LooseLab/readfish/README.md

 at the end of this README.
 We have almost certainly missed some... so - if something goes wrong, let us know so we can add you to the GOTCHA hall of fame!

+Now also see our cool [FAQ](docs/FAQ.md).

-This is a Python3 package that integrates with the [Read Until API](https://github.com/nanoporetech/read_until_api).
+readfish is a Python package that integrates with the [Read Until API](https://github.com/nanoporetech/read_until_api).

 The Read Until API provides a mechanism for an application to connect to a